ufebri/Android-Base-Prime/README.md

 [![](https://jitpack.io/v/ufebri/Android-Base-Prime.svg)](https://jitpack.io/#ufebri/Android-Base-Prime)

 # Android Base Prime
-The library for all you need for Helper, Extension and CustomView for your next Android Project.
+The library for all you need for Helper, Extension and CustomView to your next Android Project.

 ## How to Install